NHS Scotland Physiotherapy funded places scheme

 What is the Physiotherapy Funded Places Scheme?

 In response to the national workforce demand the Scottish Government commissioned NHS Education for Scotland to facilitate implementation of the Funded Places Scheme.
-The purpose of the scheme is to support Scottish domicile students who fully intend to develop their future career within NHS Scotland to enter and undertake an MSc (Pre-registration) Physiotherapy course at one of the Scottish HEIs.
+The purpose of the scheme is to support students who fully intend to develop their future career within NHS Scotland to enter and undertake an MSc (Pre-Registration) Physiotherapy course at one of the Scottish HEIs.
 The scheme offers payment of tuition fees for 2 years and agreement that a minimum of 50% of practice-based learning placements will be located within one health board area; or within NHS Orkney, Shetland and Western Isles in the case of the Inter Isles opportunity.
-All NHS Scotland geographical health boards are part of the scheme and information on each board can be found at the bottom of this webpage.
+Information on the geographical health boards that are part of the scheme can be found at the bottom of this webpage.

 Please note the scheme covers tuition fees.
 Placement and other expenses will still apply.